stormearthandlava/stormearthandlava.github.io/guide/general/builds.md

  - {{ site.data.spell.eq }} if {{ site.data.talent.eogs }} buff is active
  - {{ site.data.talent.eb }} if {{ site.data.talent.eogs }} buff is active
  - {{ site.data.spell.cl }}

+  Note:
+ - {{ site.data.talent.if }} becomes a dps loss at 4 or more targets, you can use it when you know movement will be needed and it serves as a reduction in loss incurred by movement.
+Try to utilise {{ site.data.talent.swg }} where possible.

 ## 5+ Target Priority
  - {{ site.data.talent.se }} if it is available and there is no reason to hold its use.